 In this example, there are two output files that will be generated for each tile and for each output time.
 The first set of output files has the prefix diagout1, does time averaging every 86400. seconds, (frequency is 86400.), and will write fields which are multiple-level fields at output levels 1-5.
 The names of diagnostics quantities are UVEL and VVEL.
-The second set of output files has the prefix diagout2, does time averaging every 3600. seconds, includes fields with all levels, and the names of diagnostics quantities are THETA and SALT.
+The second set of output files has the prefix diagout2, does time averaging every 3600. seconds and the names of diagnostics quantities are THETA and SALT.
+It interpolates vertically to the pressure levels 100000 Pa, ..., 20000 Pa.